kostiantyn-matsebora/streamstore/docs/README.md

 - _[`StreamEntity`][StreamEntity] returned by store is a read-only consistent object_, i.e.:
   - Contains only **unique events ordered by revision**.
   - Contains only **events that were committed**.
-- _Stream revision is always revision of event with maximum revision value_.
+- _Stream revision is always the revision of an event with maximum revision value_.

 - _Idempotency of get and delete operations fully depends on particular database implementation._

 - _You don't need to retrieve stream entity to append events to the stream_.

   Appending stream and getting stream entity are separate operations.